-In this specially designed Wellness Team and Administrator Academy for district leaders, school leaders, and wellness teams, participants will become clear on what mindfulness is and is not.
-They will learn the benefits of mindfulness, the supporting research, and research-based practices.
-They will learn the most effective ways to integrate mindfulness in schools and classrooms, how mindfulness supports stress reduction, prevention of negative impacts of primary and secondary trauma, interrupts implicit bias, and cultivates empathy.
+In this specially designed SEL Team and Administrator Academy for district leaders, school leaders, and SEL teams, participants will become clear on what mindfulness is and is not.
+They will learn the benefits of mindfulness, supporting research, and research-based practices.
+They will learn the most effective ways to integrate mindfulness in schools and classrooms, how mindfulness supports stress reduction, the prevention of negative impacts of primary and secondary trauma, interrupts implicit bias, and cultivates empathy.

-These factors enhance the creation of a positive culture climate in schools, improving academic and more equitable outcomes in our schools.
-Participants will explore and strategize how to integrate mindfulness into their K-12 school community in a way that honors its unique environment, culture, and goals.
+These factors enhance the creation of a positive culture and climate in schools, improving academic and more equitable outcomes in our schools.
+Participants will also explore and strategize how to integrate mindfulness into their K-12 school community in a way that honors its unique environment, culture, and goals.

-Before or after the initial 6 hours of instruction, participants are encouraged (required for those wanting AA credits) to read the book Cultivating Mindfulness in the Classroom.
-This will be followed by a three hour online direct-contact instruction/mentoring session.
+Before or after the initial 3 hours of instruction, participants are required to read an article and are encouraged to read the books Educating Mindfully and/or Cultivating Mindfulness in the Classroom.
+This will be followed by a 3-hour online direct-contact instruction/mentoring session.